Akhweis7/zero-shell/README.md

 - `mv`
 - `mkdir`
 - `exit`
+- `tnanm` - our special command that shows the team names

-**Additional constraints:**
+**Additional Features:**

-- Do not use any external binaries or system calls that spawn them
+- We did not use any external binaries or system calls that spawn them
-- If a command is unrecognized, print:
+- If a command is unrecognized, we print:
   `Command '<name>' not found`

 **Constraints:**

 - Only basic command syntax is required
   (No piping `|`, no redirection `>`, no globbing `*`, etc.)
-- Shell behavior should align with Unix conventions
+- Shell behavior should aligned with Unix conventions (as requested)
-- Code must follow good coding practices
+- Code follows good coding practices

-### Bonus Features
+### Bonus Features We Implemented

-Implementing any of the following will be considered bonus:

-- Handle Ctrl+C (SIGINT) without crashing the shell
 - Shell usability enhancements:
-  - Auto-completion
-  - Command history
   - Prompt with current directory (e.g., `~/projects/0-shell $`)
-  - Colorized output for commands, directories, and errors
+  - Colorized output
-  - Command chaining with `;`
-  - Pipes (`|`)
-  - I/O redirection (`>`, `<`)
-  - Support for environment variables (e.g. `$HOME`, `$PATH`)
   - A custom help command documenting built-in functionality

 ### Example Usage